itsy24/Twitch_Success/README.md

 Created in 2011 and mostly catered around the gaming community, Twitch quickly grew to become one of the biggest live streaming platforms on the internet.
 A rise in the popularity of social media as well as the COVID-19 lockdown gave way for Twitch to grow.
 Now, Twitch streamers broadcast not only gaming but also music, sports, podcasts, and even food oriented content.

 ## Project Overview
-Using data collected from Twitch onto a 3rd party website, we investigated relationships between streaming languages, years before, during, and after Covid, and follower count, view count, and total watch time for a top streamer within each streaming language of interest.
+Using data collected from Twitch onto a 3rd party website, we investigated relationships between streaming languages, years before, during, and after COVID, and follower count, view count, and total watch time for a top streamer within each streaming language of interest.

 We used Python for all data processing, cleaning, and visualization.